-Located south of Frankfort, Kentucky, Old Crow Distillery once produced Old Grand Dad, Bourbon DeLuxe, Sunny Brook and other bourbon beverages.
-The plant has been closed since 1987 as a result of a buy-out from competitor Jim Bean.
+Old Crow Distillery, located in Kentucky, once produced Old Grand Dad, Bourbon DeLuxe, Sunny Brook and its namesake, Old Crow.
+The factory closed in 1987 as a result of a buy-out from competitor Jim Bean.
 1

 James Crow was born in 1779 in Scotland, attending Edinburgh University where he studied medicine and chemistry.
 7 Crow moved to Philadelphia after graduating in 1822 and then to Kentucky in 1823.

 Crow began working for Colonel Willis Field at Grier’s Creek Distillery in 1835 where he applied scientific methods to the production of bourbon.
 1 7 With the use of thermometers, hydrometers, and PH balance checks, Crow standardized the sour mash process and improved quality.
 7

 Crow later moved to Old Oscar Pepper Distillery (later the Labrot & Graham Distillery and Woodford Reserve Distillery) where he first produced his Old Crow brand of bourbon.
 7 He later moved on to the Johnson Distillery, which later became the site of Old Taylor Distillery, working there until his death in 1856.

 Crow’s work was succeed by William F. Mitchell.
 7 Using Crow’s meticulous notes, he was able to replicate most of his predecessor’s processes.
 He left Old Oscar Pepper and went to work for W.A.
 Gaines at the newly formed Gaines, Berry and Company in 1872.
 Gaines, was constructing a new distillery adjacent to the Johnson Distillery with work completed in 1882.